 It’s no secret that the Okanagan Valley has great ski hills.
 There are two excellent ski and snowboard resorts within one hour’s drive from Kelowna: Big White to the east via Highway 33, and Silver Star to the north via the town of Vernon.
 Big White and Silver Start have downhill ski tracks, cross country tracks, tubing, and ice skating.

 Big White has the highest elevation, the most runs, and definitely has more terrain, but a lot of folks prefer Silver Star’s terrain - especially the challenging back side.
 Both hills have terrain for beginners and experts alike, and the truth is they’re both worth skiing if you’re in Kelowna during the winter.
 If you only have time for one, compare the daily snow reports.

-Local Tip: One thing to know about life in the Okanagan: we get weather inversions frequently in winter months.
+Local Tip: In the Okanagan, we get weather inversions frequently in winter months.
 During weather inversion, Kelowna gets shrouded in clouds and fog - but it’s sunny with blue skies at the ski hills.
-It does pay to be a mountain person during the winter!
+It pays to be a mountain person during the winter!

 Cross Country Skiing & Skate Skiing

 There are 3 great cross country ski clubs in the Okanagan with groomed skate skiing lanes, classic tracks, and snowshoeing tracks.
 Keep in mind these are ski clubs and not ski resorts, which means you’ll want to pack a lunch.

 Sovereign Lake Nordic Club is Canada’s largest nordic ski club with over 50km of wooded trails for beginners and experts alike, a lodge, and a resting cabin at the halfway point.Ski rentals and lessons are available through the club, but phone first to make arrangements.
 To get there, take Silver Star Rd out of Vernon then turn left on Sovereign Lake Rd.